scottshambaugh/mpl_stereo/README.md

 </p>

 ## Derivation of Geometry
 Two eyes with separation `IPD` are looking at a point a distance `z` offset from a focal plane at distance `d`, resulting in view angle `θ`.
 If this point were projected back to the focal plane, it would be offset by `δ` from where it visually appears on that plane.
-This offset `δ` is used to displace each point in the stereogram for each eye based on its `z` value to achieve the stereoscopic effect.
+This offset `δ` is used to displace each point in the 2D stereograms and anaglyphs for each eye based on its `z` value to achieve the stereoscopic effect.
 The `eye_balance` parameter allocates the total relative displacement of `2δ` between the two eyes.

+For 3D stereograms, the azimuth view angle for the two plots is simply shifted by `θ`, with no modification to the data.

 ```
 θ = arctan((d - z) / (IPD / 2))